minjong-ha/minjong-ha.github.io/docs/_posts/2022-06-03-virtio_serial_example.markdown

 Unlike the qemu-guest-agent or oVirt-guest-agent work as host-driven services, I implemented it as a guest-driven agent, which means the Guest requests or sends commands to the Host.

 <!-- add example codes and explanation-->
+In the host, as I mentioned in previous section, the 3rd party process can connect to the bind socket as a client.
+The path of the socket is defined in the libvirt xml (at least in my working environment).